Have you heard of this disciple who attempted to call down fire from heaven? Who was he? Why did he do it? What was the story behind it?

 After Jesus’ ascension, John worked with Peter in establishing the early Christian church.

 These apostles pioneered the first activities.
-They preached the Pentecost sermon in Acts 2:14-41 (ESV).
-It was after receiving the Holy Spirit in tongues of fire (Acts 2:1-13, ESV).
+They preached the Pentecost sermon after receiving the Holy Spirit in tongues of fire (Acts 2:1-41).

 As an evangelist

-John was passionate about preaching Jesus.
-It was to the extent that the Roman Empire tested his endurance.
+John was passionate about preaching to the extent that the Roman Empire condemned and tried him.

-In particular, Emperor Domitian put him in a pot of burning oil (Wilson, 2020).
-Also, Aristodemus, the chief priest, challenged him to drink poison.
+Emperor Domitian put him in a pot of burning oil while Aristodemus, the chief priest, challenged him to drink poison 3.

 And there was a dare!
-If it did not harm the apostle, he would believe in the God he claimed (Early Christian Writings, 2021).
+If it did not harm the apostle, he would believe in the God he claimed 4.

 But did you know what?
-He did not burn from the boiling oil.
-Also, the poison did not hurt him.
-Thus, he continued preaching (Wilson, 2020).
+The boiling oil did not burn him and the poison did not hurt him.
+So, he continued preaching 3.

-Indeed, John claimed God’s promise in Mark 16:18 (ESV).
-That is, if people “drink any deadly poison, it will not hurt them.”
+With this, John claimed God’s promise that if people “drink any deadly poison, it will not hurt them” (Mark 16:18, ESV).

 Could you picture yourself in this trial?
 How much would you be willing to suffer for Christ’s sake?

-Unfortunately, John’s enthusiasm for preaching brought him to exile at Patmos.
-He was alone on an island.
+Unfortunately, John’s enthusiasm for preaching caused his exile to Patmos—all alone on an island.
+No one to talk to.
+No entertainment.
+Boring.

 But guess what?
-Here, he received visions from God.
-They were about “events that would take place in the closing scenes of this earth’s history.”
+In this place, he received visions from God concerning the “events that would take place in the closing scenes of this earth’s history” 5.

 Aside from this, John was able to study closer than ever God’s work of creation and His skillful wisdom.
-He has seen His power and glory through nature (Ellen White, The Acts of the Apostles 571.2).
+He has seen His power and glory through nature 6.

 Where did it happen?